oplS17projects/Simple-Gomoku/README.md

 After updating the game states (based on the player's input), the program will test if this player wins the game or not.

-If the game is in PVP mode, it will send goal test result and board information back to UI.
+If the game is in **PvP** mode, it will send goal test result and board information back to UI.

-If the game is in PVE mode, it will send the same information only if the goal test is true.
+If the game is in **PvE** mode, it will send the same information only if the goal test is true.
 If the goal test for player is false, the program will run algorithm to select best location to place stone and update status again.
 Then it will do a goal test for our AI and send back informations to UI for display.

 ## Schedule